 Skinny jeans and straight jeans are on trend right now.
-Paris is a stylish city and dressing up is recommended.
+Paris is a stylish city, and dressing up is recommended.

 Enjoy this printable Paris packing list PDF that will help you plan what you need for your upcoming trip to Paris in the fall.

 During the earlier months, a light jacket might be perfectly fine.
 If you check the weather forecast and there is rain, you might want to pack a stylish rain jacket.
 I say stylish because I would say leave your rain slicker at home.
 J.Crew has a cute one here if you are looking for ideas.
 I also recommend a trench coat.
-This is a hot trend right now in Paris and it isn’t a coat that is worn just when it is raining outside.
+This is a hot trend right now in Paris, and it isn’t a coat that is worn just when it is raining outside.
 You will see many Parisian women walking around in various colors of trench coats.
 The camel color is the most popular.
 I have one from Sézane that I love to wear in Paris all the time.
 J.Crew has an option for a trench coat here.

 You will want a warmer coat and scarf for colder days and nights of autumn in Paris.
 Sézane, J.Crew, and & Other Stories all have great options.
 On my last trip to Paris in October, I saw lots of Parisian women wearing navy longer wool coats so I bought this one from & Other Stories before it sold out.

 In early to late September, you should be okay with lighter sweaters.
 Once the weather turns in October, you will want to pack to wear thicker sweaters for the colder months.
 I love the sweaters from Sézane.
-The Gaspard sweater is a French girl staple and can be worn in three different ways.
+The Gaspard sweater is a French girl staple and can be worn in three ways.
 I have it in multiple colors.
-I have to pack at least one of my coziest sweaters in my closet for a rainy day Parisian café for a little bit of extra warmth for an outside terrace.
+I have to pack at least one of my coziest sweaters in my closet for a rainy day in a Parisian café for a little extra warmth for an outside terrace.

 I love the idea of a cross-body bag in Paris to keep your valuables close by and if you aren’t lugging around a big camera like me it is a great option.
 When traveling to and from Paris I carry this bag from Cuyana that I have mentioned before.
-It literally holds everything and gets better with age.
+It holds everything and gets better with age.
 I also pack a larger Longchamp bag for the flight home.
-This saves me from the possible overweight bag I might encounter at the airport.
+This saves me from the possible overweight bag at the airport.
 I can transfer some items in here and take off some weight.

 French women use scarves as an accessory staple.
 It is a great way to add another layer of color or texture to your Paris outfits.
 Even in the warmer months, you will see Parisians wearing a light scarf and depending if you are visiting at the start of Autumn or towards the end.
 Pack a warmer scarf for the colder evenings.